 5. Automation workflow combination

 The most profitable email marketing automation combinations are the welcome email series, the cart recovery email series, and the birthday email series.
 If you want to raise your sales, you must use the three combinations.
-Welcome series introduces your recent customers to what you sell, and persuade them to buy in a specific time by offering a discount.
+Welcome series introduces your recent customers to what you sell, and persuade them to buy at a specific time by offering a discount.
 A birthday email is used as a notification to a customer or subscriber on their birthday.
 It should show personalized regards as well as give a discounted offer for that special day or some extra days.
 Cart recovery series is a combination of at most three confirmation emails sent to customers who lately added some items to a cart, but they didn’t buy.
 The first confirmation email can have a catchy subject line like ‘Still shopping?’ followed by a second confirmation email with ‘Your cart is expiring soon!’ as a subject line.

-Providing excellent customer experience requires long term strategies in the fast-changing eCommerce environment.
+Providing an excellent customer experience requires long term strategies in the fast-changing eCommerce environment.
 There is a need to keep updating your marketing strategies.
 New omni channel marketing features are continuously being introduced, and you must be up to date.
 If you stay informed with the latest omni channel marketing automation features, you will be sure of providing success and a great experience to your subscribers or customers all the time.